The Argonauts

 The Argonauts is a book by poet and critic Maggie Nelson, published in 2015.
 It mixes philosophical theory with memoir.

+Contents

-The book discusses her romantic relationship with the transgender artist Harry Dodge leading to her pregnancy as well as topics ranging from the death of a parent, transgender embodiment, academia, familial relationships, and the limitations of language.
-Nelson also explores and criticizes ideas from several philosophers including Gilles Deleuze, Judith Butler and Eve Kosofsky Sedgwick.
+The book discusses Nelson's romantic relationship with the transgender artist Harry Dodge and her experience being pregnant with her son Iggy, as well as topics like the death of a parent, transgender embodiment, academia, familial relationships, and the limitations of language.
+Told in non-chronological vignettes interspersed with quotations, Nelson also explores and criticizes ideas from several philosophers including Gilles Deleuze, Judith Butler and Eve Kosofsky Sedgwick.

 The title is a reference to Roland Barthes' idea that to love someone is similar to an Argonaut who constantly replaces parts of their ship without the ship changing names.

+Awards

-The book won a National Book Critics Circle Award for criticism for books published in 2015.
+The book won a National Book Critics Circle Award for criticism for books in 2015.
+It was nominated for the Goodreads Choice Award for autobiography in 2015, the Folio Prize in 2017, and was a finalist for The Leslie Feinberg Award for Trans and Gender-Variant Literature in 2016.